 Dixon Resources Unlimited Access, Safety & Mobility Study and Data Analysis around Griffith Park and Hollywood Sign Released

 Dixon Resources Unlimited released its study and data analysis on access, safety and mobility around Griffith Park and the Hollywood Sign on January 17, 2018.
 The study offers 29 strategies to improve park access and safety for nearby communities.
 On January 17, Councilmember Ryu introduced a motion instructing various City departments to study the feasibility of the strategies proposed by Dixon Resources Unlimited.
-On February 27, Councilmember Ryu's motion was unanimously approved by City Council.

 Read the study here.

 During Phase 1 of Dixon Resources Unlimited's Study in Summer 2017, Council District Four released a survey for community members about their concerns regarding the Hollywood Sign.
 Click to view online & written responses.

 Between October 2017 and the January release of the Hollywood Sign Study, Dixon Resources Unlimited and Council District Four sought community feedback.
 View the comments here.

 Councilmember Ryu Motion and Arts, Entertainment, Parks and River Committee Report on Dixon Strategies Passes City Council

 On February 27, 2018, City Council unanimously approved a report from the Arts, Entertainment, Parks and River Committee instructing the Department of Recreation and Parks, Bureau of Engineering, Department of Transportation, Chief Legislative Analyst, and other necessary departments to study and report on the feasibility on implementing the 29 strategies proposed in the Dixon Resources Unlimited study.

 City Council Approves 2018-'19 City Budget, Includes $1 Million for Dedicated Hollywood Sign Enforcement